-Once the implanted bone is received, Dr. Cain will make a small incision in your gum tissue on the cheek side where the dental implant will be placed.
-Once the incision is made, Dr. Cain will open your gum tissue, exposing the jawbone, and gently push it towards the sinus cavity.
-This provides a new bone and foundation for a tooth implant to be properly placed.
-The sinus membrane is pushed toward the sinus cavity as well.
+After receiving the implant bone, Dr. Cain makes a small incision in your gum tissue on the cheek side where the dental implant will be placed.
+After making the incision, Dr. Cain will open your gum tissue, expose the jawbone, and gently push it toward the sinus cavity.

+However, in most cases, patients must wait several months for their mouths to heal.
+The surgery will generally take from one to one and a half hours.
 The downside to needing this procedure is it extends the treatment time for dental implants.
-You will need to wait about six to nine months after your sinus lift surgery before your dental implants can be surgically placed in the new bone.
+You must wait about six to nine months after your sinus lift surgery before your dental implant surgical placement in the new bone.

-The implants should be left to heal for another three to six months.
-Finally, after almost twelve months, your dental restoration can be placed.
+The implants need to heal for another three to six months.
+Finally, after almost twelve months, we can place your dental restoration.
 At your consultation with Dr. Cain, he will discuss the best option for your oral health after a thorough examination.

 Sinus Lift FAQs